trys/this-is-optimism/src/index.md

 ---
 title: This is Optimism
 layout: home
-intro: This is Optimism is an intimate one-day conference for 100 ambitious change-makers who share our belief that humans will imagine and invent radically better futures.
+intro: A one day event for 100 people who want to make better things.
+intro2: And make things better.
 ---
 {%- from "components/component/component.njk" import c -%}